 Figure 4.
 Some genomic regions are more inclined to allele-specific regulation.
 We map variants associated with allele-specific binding (ASB; green) and expression (ASE; blue) to various categories of genomic annotations, such as coding DNA sequences (CDS), untranslated regions (UTRs), enhancer and promoter regions, to survey the human genome for regions more enriched in allelic behavior.
-Using the accessible non-AS SNVs as the expectation, we compute the log odds ratio for ASB and ASE SNVs separately, via Fisher’s exact tests.
+Using the accessible non-allele-specific SNVs as the expectation, we compute the log odds ratio for ASB and ASE SNVs separately, via Fisher’s exact tests.
 The number of asterisks depicts the degree of significance (Bonferroni-corrected): *, p<0.05; **, p<0.01; ***, p<0.001.
 For each transcription factor (TF) in AlleleDB, we also calculate the log odds ratio of ASB SNVs in promoters, providing a proxy of allele-specific regulatory role for each available TF.
 Genes known to be mono-allelically expressed such as imprinted and MHC genes (CDS regions) are highly enriched for both ASB and ASE SNVs.
 The actual log odds ratio of ASB SNVs in imprinted genes, both ASB and ASE SNVs in immunoglobulin genes and ASE SNVs for MHC genes are indicated on the bars.

 Figure 5.
-A considerable fraction of AS variants are rare but do not form the majority.
-A lower proportion of AS SNVs than non-AS SNVs are rare, suggesting less selective constraints in AS SNVs.
+A considerable fraction of allele-specific variants are rare but do not form the majority.
+A lower proportion of allele-specific SNVs than non-allele-specific SNVs are rare, suggesting less selective constraints in allele-specific SNVs.
 The minor allele frequency (MAF) spectra of ASB (green filled circle), accessible non-ASB SNVs (green open circle), ASE (blue filled circle) and accessible non-ASE SNVs (blue open circle) are plotted at a bin size of 100.
-The peaks are in the bin for MAF < 0.5%.
-The inset zooms in on the histogram at MAF < 3%.
-The proportion of rare variants in descending order: ASE- > ASE+ > ASB- > ASB+.
-Comparing ASE+ to ASE- gives an odds ratio of 0.2 (hypergeometric p < 2.2e-16), while comparing ASB+ to ASB-, gives an odds ratio of 1.4 (p=0.04), signifying statistically significant depletion of AS variants relative to non-AS variants in ASE SNVs but the opposite in ASB SNVs.
+The peaks are in the bin for MAF ≤ 0.5%.
+The inset zooms in on the histogram at MAF ≤ 2.5%.
+The proportion of rare variants in descending order: ASE- > ASE+ > ASB+ > ASB-.
+Comparing ASE+ to ASE- gives an odds ratio of 0.2 (Bonferroni-corrected hypergeometric p < 2.2e-16), while comparing ASB+ to ASB-, gives an odds ratio of 1.4 (p=0.08), signifying statistically significant depletion of ASE SNVs but statistically insignificant enrichment of ASB SNVs relative to the respective non-allele-specific accessible SNVs.
 Statistically significant depletion in ASE suggests that ASE SNVs are under less purifying selection.

 Table 1.
-Breakdown of SNVs in each ethnic population: heterozygous (HET), accessible (ACC) and ASE SNVs in Table 1A and ASB SNVs in Table 1B for 380 unrelated individuals.
-Table 1C shows the same HET, ACC and both ASE and ASB SNVs detected in a single individual of NA12878, who is also part of trio family.
-For each of the last 3 columns, each category of HET, ACC and AS SNVs is further stratified by the population minor allele frequencies: common (MAF > 0.05), rare (MAF ≤ 0.01) and very rare (MAF ≤ 0.005).
-The number of AS SNVs is given as a percentage of the ACC SNVs.
+Breakdown of SNVs in each ethnic population: heterozygous (HET), accessible (ACC) and ASE SNVs in Table 1A and ASB SNVs in Table 1B for 381 unrelated individuals.
+Table 1C shows the same HET, ACC and both ASE and ASB SNVs detected in a single individual, NA12878, who is also part of the trio family.
+For each of the last 3 columns, each category of HET, ACC and allele-specific SNVs is further stratified by the population minor allele frequencies: common (MAF > 0.05), rare (MAF ≤ 0.01) and very rare (MAF ≤ 0.005).
+The number of allele-specific SNVs is given as a percentage of the ACC SNVs.
 Table 1 also provides the number of individuals from each ethnic population with RNA-seq and ChIP-seq data available for the ASE and ASB analyses respectively.

 Supplementary Table